VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter04.md

 ### Operation Function of `mObject`

-In NCS, many operations about class have `mObject` pointer as the parameter, and these are
+In mGNCS, many operations about class have `mObject` pointer as the parameter, and these are
-- Type judgment operation: `ncsInstanceOf`, equivalent to instanceof of operator of java, case of judging if a pointer is the appointed class
+- Type judgment operation: `ncsInstanceOf`, equivalent to instance of operator of java, case of judging if a pointer is the appointed class

 ```cpp